Poland's president will sign controversial Holocaust bill

 Duda added that he was aware of the "sensitivities" around this bill, including a "fear that it will not be possible to tell the truth -- that it will gag the survivors."

-The decision is likely to anger Israel, which has been vociferous in the criticism of the bill, accusing Poland of attempting to rewrite history.
+The decision is likely to anger Israel, which has been vociferous in the criticism of the bill, accusing Poland of trying to rewrite history.

-Israel's Ministry of Foreign Affairs said that it would continue to discuss the bill with Poland.
+Israel's Ministry of Foreign Affairs said that it will continue to discuss the bill with Poland.

 "We hope that within allotted time until the court's deliberations are concluded, we will manage to agree on changes and corrections," the spokesperson said.